jotorren/ra-ng-quickstart/README.md

      │   ├──font-awesome-4.6.3/
      │   ├──img/
      │   └──js/
-     │       ├──globals.js      * minified bundle including javascript files that we need to have globally available: polyfills, zone and reflect-metadata
-     │       └──app.js          * minified bundle that is independent of the SystemJS loader entirely.
-It includes the app code and its dependencies: @angular, ra-ng...
      │
+     ├──polyfills.js            * minified bundle including standard polyfills we require to run Angular applications in most modern browsers: polyfills, zone and reflect-metadata
+     ├──app.js                  * our application code and its dependencies bundled in one minified file.
+It is independent of the SystemJS loader entirely.
      ├──favicon.ico
-     └──index.html              * Application entry point
+     └──index.html              * the application entry point

 ```

 If we look at the `index.html` content: